 Roundup is an effective weed killer that has been used in agriculture for decades to improve crop yields.
 Many studies have shown that traces of Roundup weedkiller and its key ingredient glyphosate have been detected in small amounts in more than 50% of food products that are eaten in the US.
 The WHO’s International Agency for Research on Cancer in 2015 classified glyphosate as a probable human carcinogen.
 That led to more than 5,000 lawsuits against Monsanto in the US.

-One of the most well-known Roundup lawsuits to date was in summer 2018 in San Francisco, where a jury ordered Monsanto to pay $289 million to a groundskeeper in San Francisco.
+One of the most well-known Roundup lawsuits was a non-hodgkins lymphoma lawsuit to date was in summer 2018 in San Francisco, where a jury ordered Monsanto to pay $289 million to a groundskeeper in San Francisco.
 The jury deliberated for almost three days before finding that the man’s non-Hodgkin lymphoma was at least somewhat due to his regular exposure to glyphosate, which is the primary ingredient in Roundup.
 The man used the chemical regular to spray athletic fields at the school at which he worked.
 The jury determined that Monsanto acted with oppression, malice and/or fraud and should be punished.
 (USAToday.com).

 There has been some evidence uncovered that the company might even have known of the possible risks of Roundup for years.
 There currently are many Roundup trials still pending in state and federal courts.
 It is likely that a mass tort case will eventually occur, although there is no trial date at this time.

 #5 Hernia Mesh

 Hernia mesh is used to make repairs to torn hernias and similar injuries.
 It is more and more a mass tort target because of very high product failure rates.
 There have been many smaller hernia mesh lawsuits & settlements in the courts in recent years, but most have now been combined into the Bard MDL 2846 case.